Suppression and Revival of Weak Localization through Control of Time-Reversal Symmetry

 This formula is identical to the one derived by Micklitz \textit{et al.}~\cite{Micklitz2014}.
-It predicts a profile with a symmetrical exponential shape, of half-width (at $1/e$) $\Delta \tau_\mathrm{dif}= [D \Delta \mathbf k^2]^{-1} \sim 0.03$~ms for our parameters.
+It predicts a profile with a symmetric exponential shape, of half-width (at $1/e$) $\Delta \tau_\mathrm{dif}= [D \Delta \mathbf k^2]^{-1} \sim 0.03$~ms for our parameters.
 It does not correspond to our observation of a Gaussian shape (see Fig.~\ref{fig:OnShellContrast}), with a width one order of magnitude larger.

-Actually, in our experiment, the diffusive hypothesis used in Eq.~(\ref{Eq:contrastdif}) is definitely not fulfilled at the short time scale characterizing the revival width, which is on the order of the mean scattering time $\tau_\mathrm{s}$.
+Actually, in our experiment, the hypothesis of a fully developed random walk is not fulfilled at the short time scale characterizing the revival width, which is on the order of a few scattering time $\tau_\mathrm{s}$.
 A similar failure of the diffusive hypothesis was already observed in~\cite{Jendrzejewski2012} and we had rendered an excellent account of the observation at short times by using an effective ballistic dynamics, derived from \cite{Gorodnichev1994}, in which $\langle \mathbf{R}^2 \rangle= (v_\mathrm{i} \vert t-2T\vert/3 )^2$.
 Using the same ansatz here, we obtain a Gaussian expression for the CBS revival profile:

 For our parameters, one has $\Delta \tau_\mathrm{bal} = 0.28~\text{ms}$, in striking agreement with the observations.
-Let us note that we have varied the strength of the kick $\Delta k$, and the revival widths were found in good agreement with expression~(\ref{eq:BallRevival}) \footnote{To be published elsewhere.}.
+In a series of supplementary measurements, we have varied the strength of the kick $\Delta k$, and the revival widths were found in good agreement with expression~(\ref{eq:BallRevival}) \footnote{To be published elsewhere.}.